Imimi328/OBS-Scene-Controller/README.md

 # OBS-Scene-Controller
 The OBS Scene Controller is a powerful tool developed by Ritesh Verma to streamline OBS scene management and screen casting for content creators.
 It integrates a PySide6 GUI, Flask web server, and MSS-based screen capture for a seamless live production experience.
 All Cloudflare tunnel URLs are automatically copied to the clipboard for easy access.

-# Know about OBS scene control(Source code, Executable, Scientific paper): <a href="https://imimi328.github.io/OBS-Scene-Controller/" className="text-green-400 hover:underline">Webpage</a>
+# Know about OBS scene control(Source code, Executable, Scientific paper): <a href="https://imimi328.github.io/OBS-Scene-Controller/" className="text-green-400 hover:underline">OBSSC Webpage</a>

 <html>
   <body>